 Actual interest paid on a loan that has been spent on buying or building a house (max.
 NIS 4,000 annually): The PECS dwelling section includes a question on mortgage payment, but we cannot disaggregate what portion is “interests”.

 A university exemption of 6,000 Shekel per year per student for paying his/her tuition fees, his/her spouse or his/her children’s tuition fees at a university (excludes students with scholarships): In the PECS the COICOP code 3804 is “university tuition fees”.
 Q: Does this exemption apply to all types of universities (public/private)?
 One limitation is that we cannot identify students that receive scholarships.

+The 6,000 NIS exemptions apply to students in both public and private universities who do not benefit from a scholarship/grant.
+For each family, there is a limit of two students at a time.

 Calculation of the PIT

 Do Gaza residents pay PIT?

+See reference to Nur’s comment above under eligible workers

 We need 1-2 pages with the rules for the PIT in Israel in 2016/17 if we want to include people that worked in Israel in the model (e.g. taxable income, tax rates, exemptions).
 In the meantime, we can exclude those employees.